Broken Collarbone

 Because the collarbone sits above important nerves and blood vessels, it’s important to have any suspected fracture evaluated quickly to rule out complications.

-Signs and Symptoms of a Broken Collarbone
+What are Signs and Symptoms of a Broken Collarbone?

 Common signs of a clavicle fracture include: